elmexdechileen/batch-processor/README.md

 ## Data quality checks
 I only implemented very simple data quality checks on the primary ID column (num) to make sure it is not `NULL` and unique.
-You can write way more elaborate checks using sql but I thought this is a good example.
+I have added another check to see if the row counts still match after the transformations (something that is very important to check).

 ## Screenshots
 DAG overview in Airflow